A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Evaluation of Sampling Techniques

-One decision we have to make is about the number of iterations for which we run MHRW, or the {\em chain length}.
-This length should be appropriately long to ensure that we are at equilibrium.
-Consider the results presented in Fig.~\ref{fig:means_concergence}.
-In order to estimate the average node degree $\overline{k_v}$ based on a single MHRW only, we should take at least 10K iterations to be likely to get within $\pm10\%$ off the real value.
-In contrast, averaging over all 28 chains seems to provide similar confidence after fewer than 1K iterations.
-Fig.~\ref{fig:histograms_stopTime_thinning.eps} studies the frequency of visits at nodes with specific degrees, rather than the average over the entire distribution.
-Again, a chain length of 81K (top) results in much smaller estimation variance than taking 5K consecutive iterations (middle).

-Another effect that is revealed in Fig.\ref{fig:histograms_stopTime_thinning.eps} is the correlation between consecutive samples, even after equilibrium has been reached.
-It is sometimes reasonable to break this correlation, by considering every $i$th sample, a process which is called \emph{thinning}, as discussed at the end of Section \ref{sec:diagnostics}.
-The bottom plot in Fig.~\ref{fig:histograms_stopTime_thinning.eps} is created by taking 5K iterations per chain with a thinning factor of $i=10$.
+Let us examine the effect of a larger sample on the estimation of user properties.
+Fig.~\ref{fig:histograms_stopTime_thinning.eps} shows the percentage of sampled users with specific node degrees and network affiliations, rather than the average over the entire distribution.
+A walk length of 75K (top) results in much smaller estimation variance per walk than taking 5K consecutive iterations from 50-55k (middle).
+Fig.\ref{fig:histograms_stopTime_thinning.eps} also reveals the correlation between consecutive samples, even after equilibrium has been reached.
+It is sometimes reasonable to break this correlation, by considering every $i$th sample, a process which is called \emph{thinning}.
+The bottom plots in Fig.~\ref{fig:histograms_stopTime_thinning.eps} show 5K iterations per walk with a thinning factor of $i=10$.
 It performs much better than the middle plot, despite the same total number of samples.

-In addition, thinning in MCMC samplings has the side advantage of saving space instead of storing all collected samples.
-However, in the case of crawling OSNs, the main bottleneck is the time and bandwidth necessary to perform a single hop, rather than storage and post-processing of the extracted information.
+Thinning in MCMC samplings has the side advantage of saving space instead of storing all collected samples.
+In the case of crawling OSNs, the main bottleneck is the time and bandwidth necessary to perform a single transition, rather than storage and post-processing of the extracted information.
 Therefore we did not apply thinning to our basic crawls.

-However, we applied another idea (sub-sampling) that had a similar effect with thinning, when collecting the second part of our data - the egonets.
+However, we applied another idea (sub-sampling), that has a similar effect with thinning, when collecting the second part of our data - the egonets.
 Indeed, in order to collect the information on a single egonet, our crawler had to visit the user and all its friends, an average $\sim100$ nodes.
-Due to bandwidth and time constraints, we could fetch only 55K egonets.
+Due to bandwidth and time constraints, we could fetch only 37K egonets.
 In order to avoid correlations between consecutive egonets, we collected a random sub-sample of the MHRW (post burn-in) sample, which essentially introduced spacing among sub-sampled nodes.